Monish21072004/Emotion-detection-web-/README.md

 ## Requirements

 * Python 3.7 or newer
-* All Python dependencies listed in `requirements.txt`
+* All Python dependencies are listed in the `requirements.txt`

 ---